Qian-Han/coursera-machine-learning/README.md

 # coursera-machine-learning
-Repo for coursera course, Machine Learning by Andrew Ng
+Repo for coursera course, Machine Learning by Andrew Ng, including the slides and own programming assignments.